cellml/libcellml-archived/docs/source/devProcess.rst

        * Use the qualified/cross-repository syntax (e.g. use "cellml/libcellml#3593 to refer to issue number 3593)

      * If you believe that a commit results in an issue being resolved, include e.g. "closes cellml/libcellml#3593" to close issue 3593.
-(If the qualified/cross-repo syntax is not used, the issue only becomes closed when the pull request is merged into the upstream repo.)
+(Unless the qualified/cross-repo syntax is used, the issue only becomes closed when the pull request is merged into the upstream repo.)

 #.
 Tests first